fluencelabs/docs/docs/aqua-book/language/header/header.md

 ## Aqua source file header

-By default, `.aqua` file exports and declares everything it contains.
-With `aqua` header you can describe the `.aqua` file's interface.
+When header is omitted, `.aqua` file exports and declares everything it contains.
+With `aqua` header you can control what gets exported from the aqua file.

 ```aqua
 -- `aqua` expression may be only on the very first line of the file